yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2021/index.md

 The kernel — that is, the part of an operating system that controls the resources of the machine where it is installed — organises some of the parameters of these resources
 (e.g. process `identifiers`, `priorities`, file `share` and `open` modes, etc.) into units called `kernel objects`, which are then stored in memory for future reference.
-Thus, bunnei [migrated old implementation of kernel objects to KAutoObjects](https://github.com/yuzu-emu/yuzu/pull/6266), which is part of the newly written implementations that have been added in the past months to match more closely how the real kernel of the Nintendo Switch works.
+Thus, bunnei [migrated old implementation of kernel objects to KAutoObjects](https://github.com/yuzu-emu/yuzu/pull/6266), which is part of the newly written implementations that have been added in the past months to match more closely how the kernel of the Nintendo Switch works.
-This was a big change that involved refactoring the codebase for consistency and fleshing out the implementation of various of these objects and their definitions to match the new behaviour correctly.
+This was a big change that involved refactoring the codebase for consistency and fleshing out the implementation of various existing kernel objects and their definitions to match the new behaviour correctly.
-Part of the work also involved improving some [system calls](https://en.wikipedia.org/wiki/System_call) (the so-called `SVC`s), by implementing missing services such as `UnmapSharedMemory`, or making the implementation of others calls more robust (e.g. better error checking, etc.).
+Part of the work also involved improving some [system calls](https://en.wikipedia.org/wiki/System_call) (the so-called `SVC`s), by implementing missing services such as `UnmapSharedMemory`, or making the implementation of other calls more robust (e.g. better error checking, etc.).
 These `SVC`s are functions used by games or user software to signal the OS that they want to perform operations for which they do not have the necessary permissions, such as access to hardware elements — for example, some I/O devices.
 Thus, a process asks the entity with the highest permissions — that is, the kernel — to perform these actions on its behalf.